 e-PRO course for real estate professionals.
 The National Board of Realtors endorses this detailed course which teaches technical and professional etiquette for working with real estate customers and clients on-line.
 This includes detailed web site service, email, on-line tools and up to the minute computer communications skills.

 We provide a valuable service emailing all new listings fitting your specific wants and needs to your inbox when a home becomes active on the MLS.
-This gives both buyer and sellers the best opportunity to monitor the every changing real estate market and to compile a list of homes to go personally tour with your agent John.
+This gives both buyer and sellers the best opportunity to monitor the every changing real estate market and to compile a list of homes to go personally tour with your REALTOR® John McCormack .

-Have the carpet shampooed; mop and shine the floors, wash the walls, windows, blinds, drapes and lighting fixtures.
+Have the carpet shampooed; mop and shine the tile and wood floors, wash the walls, windows, blinds, drapes, baseboards and lighting fixtures.
 Consider engaging a cleaning service recognizing that it is a justified moving expense.

 Kitchen and Bathrooms:

 These rooms should be gleaming.
 Clear off counter tops and refrigerators.
+Remove all magnets and artwork from refrigerator.
 Leave your canisters and little else.
 Clean the stove, microwave and refrigerator.
 Maximize the available counter space.
+Organize the pantry, cabinets and drawers.
 If unsightly, have the tub re-caulked and remove mineral (hard water) water deposits and grime from shower walls and glass.

 Primary Storage Areas: